** This Troutbitten article now features a companion video, which appears below. **

-Everything we put under the water takes on some drag.
-The currents push it all.
-And the bigger something is, the more it is shoved around.
+Everything we put under the water takes on drag.
+The currents push all of it.
+And the bigger something is, the more it gets pushed around.

-Likewise, the material and shape of the fly matters.
+Likewise, the material and the shape of the fly matters.
 Does a Hare’s Ear sink slower than a Pheasant Tail?
 Yes.
 Does a Sucker Spawn sink slower than a Higa’s SOS?
 Absolutely.
-Furthermore, a #16 Perdigon sinks as fast as a #14 Beadhead Pheasant Tail, even though the BHPT weighs more.
+Furthermore, a #16 Perdigon from my fly box sinks as fast as a #14 Beadhead Pheasant Tail, even though the BHPT weighs more.
 The material resistance of those tiny barbules on the pheasant tail is enough to slow its descent more than a fully streamlined fly like a Perdigon.
-Also, the lighter and more refined your rig is, the more you can feel that difference, first hand.
+And the lighter and more refined your rig is, the more you can feel that difference, first hand.

 You can easily experience this effect while fishing streamers too.
 Strip a Bunny Bullet Sculpin off the bank and across the currents, and feel the resistance of the deer hair head.
 Now tie on a Full Pint Streamer.
 Even though the Pint is larger, it cuts through the water easier, with less resistance because the head profile is more tapered.